Is Your Prompt Poisoning Code? Defect Induction Rates and Security Mitigation Strategies

 \section{CONCLUSION}

 The impact of everyday, non-malicious prompt quality on the security of code generated by Large Language Models has been a critical but understudied area.

 This paper provides the first systematic evidence of a strong causal relationship between prompt normativity and the security of LLM-generated code.
 Using our large-scale benchmark, CWE-BENCH-PYTHON, we clearly demonstrated that as prompts become less clear, complete, and logically consistent, the rate at which LLMs introduce security vulnerabilities significantly and consistently increases.
-We further showed that advanced prompting techniques like Chain-of-Thought and Self-Correction can effectively mitigate these risks.
+We further validated this conclusion across Java and C/C++ counterparts of the same scenarios, as well as under different model hyperparameter settings.
+We also showed that advanced prompting techniques like Chain-of-Thought and Self-Correction can effectively mitigate these risks.

 Ultimately, our work shifts the focus of LLM code security research from solely examining the model's internal flaws or external malicious attacks to include the crucial dimension of human-AI interaction quality\citep{10.1145/3290605.3300233}.
 Our results make it clear that in the era of AI-assisted software development, crafting clear, complete, and logical requirements is not just key to functional efficiency—it is an essential security engineering practice.